joeMacaraig/joseph-blog/README.md

+# Joseph Bryan Blog

+Creating a blog website using contentful.
+My objective with this project is to have every page / component be rendered as a tempalte from contentful.

+## 👨🏽‍💻 Current Stack:

+Next.JS, React.JS, Contentful

 # A statically generated blog example using Next.js and Contentful

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using [Contentful](https://www.contentful.com/) as the data source.